 Adding to the complexity is the evidence that magnetic reconnection operates in the ISM and that it is essential for the operation of a galactic dynamo \citep{Zweibel:1997}.
 The ohmic diffusion timescales of typical interstellar magnetic fields are extremely long, which is incompatible with the observed ratio of the magnetic field strength in the small-scale random component to the large-scale ordered component that is ${\sim} 3$ \citep[\eg][]{Heiles:1996}.
 The problem stems from standard reconnection model predictions that the reconnection rate decreases with resistivity \citep{Parker:1957,Sweet:1958}, and the fact that ISM resistivity is extremely small.
 A similar need for fast reconnection arises in numerous other astrophysical systems, such as solar and black hole flares \cite[\eg][]{Ripperda:2022, Yan:2022}.

-Recently, it has been shown that fast reconnection is governed by the tearing instability, which results in a reconnection rate that is independent of the resistivity for Lundquist numbers $S = L_{\rm CS} \vA / \etaM$ (where $L_{\rm CS}$ is the length of the current sheet, $\vA$ is the local upstream Alfv\'en velocity, and $\eta$ is the ohmic resistivity) above $S_{\rm crit} {\sim} 10^4$ \citep{Loureiro:2007}.
+Recently, it has been shown that fast reconnection is governed by the tearing instability\footnote{See \citep{Lazarian:1999} for an alternative theory in which turbulence accelerates the reconnection rate.}, which results in a reconnection rate that is independent of the resistivity for Lundquist numbers $S = L_{\rm CS} \vA / \etaM$ (where $L_{\rm CS}$ is the length of the current sheet, $\vA$ is the local upstream Alfv\'en velocity, and $\eta$ is the ohmic resistivity) above $S_{\rm crit} {\sim} 10^4$ \citep{Loureiro:2007}.
 Current sheets with $S \gtrsim 10^4$ will break apart due to the tearing instability \citep{Furth:1963} into smaller current sheet at numerous new ``X-points.''
 This locally reduces the Lundquist number to ${\sim}10^4$, and thereby prevents the reconnection rate from dropping below the asymptotic value of $\vrec/\vA = S_{\rm crit}^{-1/2} \sim 0.01$ (where $\vrec$ is the velocity at which reconnecting magnetic fields flow into the current sheet).
 As a result of this process, also referred to as the plasmoid instability \citep{Bhattacharjee:2009,Uzdensky:2010}, long strings of plasmoids\footnote{In 3D these structures manifest as flux tubes, but we refer to them as plasmoids hereafter.} (secondary islands) are formed.